Jasmine Grace and Jake Steele team up for a hypnotic industrial installation that blurs the lines between art, music and sensory experience.

 Perfect for those craving something deeper than a standard gig, Converge promises to linger long after you leave the space.

 Tickets to Converge go one sale on 10 June 2026.
-To join the waitlist, head here.
+To get tickets, head here.